-Table A2.1: Consultation approach Stakeholder Relevance for consultation Specific/example questions 3.
-Can you highlight any costs or benefits to your organisation?4.
-Have you got any views on the security aspects that a new, improved common format ETD should have as a minimum Insurance companies and associations To collect information on costs and benefits from ETDs (reduced/increased claims for ability or lack of travel) Are you familiar with the common format ETD?
-Is there an insurance covering loss or theft of documents?
-Does it cover the costs for issuing of an ETD?
-Are you aware of any estimates of the costs incurred in assisting travellers who have lost their travel documents or had them stolen (both now or following the transposition of the new PTD)?
+Table A2.1: Consu ltation approach Stakeholder Relevance for consultation Specific/example questions Can you highlight any costs or benefits to your organisation?
+Have you got any views on the security aspects that a new, impro common format ETD should have as a minimum oved Insurance companies and associations To collect information on costs and benefits from ETDs (reduced/increased claims for ability or lack of travel) Are you familiar with the common format ETD?
+Is there an insural covering loss or theft of documents?
+Does it cover the costs for issuing of ETD?
+Are you aware of any estimates of the costs incurred in assist travellers who have lost their travel documents or had them stolen (both n or following the transposition of the new PTD)?
 Can you see any advantages of having a uniform format for ETD?
 Can you highlight any costs or benefits to your organisation?
-Have you got any views on the security aspects that a new, improved common format ETD should have as a minimum?
-Can you see any aspects concerning the coherence of the Decision with the Package Travel Directive?
-Other Statistics on travel from UNWTO Costs of blank forms - Italian mint Commission services - baseline and Options Member States' missions in third countries - practices/experience with ETDs Third countries - experience/acceptance of EU ETDs Bespoke
+Have you got any views on the security aspects that a new, impro common format ETD should have as a minimum?
+Can you see any aspects concerning the coherence of the Decision with Package Travel Directive? of an sting now oved Other Statistics on travel from UNWTO Costs of blank forms - Italian mint Commission services - baseline and Options Member States' missions in third countries - practices/experience with ETDs Third countries - experience/acceptance of EU ETDs Bespoke